canonical/vanilla-framework/.github/PULL_REQUEST_TEMPLATE.md

 ### Check if PR is ready for release

-If this PR contains Vanilla SCSS code changes, it should contain the following changes to make sure it's ready for the release:
+If this PR contains Vanilla SCSS or macro code changes, it should contain the following changes to make sure it's ready for the release:

 - [ ] PR should have one of the following labels to automatically categorise it in release notes:
   - `Feature 🎁`, `Breaking Change 💣`, `Bug 🐛`, `Documentation 📝`, `Maintenance 🔨`.